 - i.
-Analysis of potential for export contract (10 years or longer) to neighbouring countries. - ii.
-Due to their technical operational considerations and high-level development aspirations, the expansion of VRE should ensure that all Solar technologies in the future should not be signed PPAs unless they embed storage.
-It is recommended to consider energy storage systems (reservoirs, pumped storage, batteries and others) as strategic resources as part of adaptation measures for grid stability and for climate change. - iii.
-As the grid expands, the Government of Rwanda should consider investments in generation expansion, especially for non-market services such as: frequency and voltage control; black start; grid congestion relief; transmission & distribution deferral; transmission forecasting error correction.
+Analysis of potential for power trade: imports and export contracts (2-10 years or longer) to neighbouring countries to leverage the potential in having completed interconnections and the countries location and membership to both the CAPP & EAPP. - Due to their technical operational considerations and high-level development aspirations, the expansion of VRE should ensure that all Solar technologies in the future should not be signed PPAs unless they embed storage.
+It is recommended to consider energy storage systems (reservoirs, pumped storage, batteries and others) as strategic resources as part of adaptation measures for grid stability and for climate change. - As the grid expands, the Government of Rwanda should consider investments in generation expansion, especially for non-market services such as: frequency and voltage control; black start; grid congestion relief; transmission & distribution deferral; transmission forecasting error correction.
 These services would require be highly priced if outsourced from private developers.